ghga-de/ghga-metadata-schema/docs/schema_markdown/Condition.md

 # Class: Condition

-A Condition specifies which special characteristics and treatments apply to a Sample.
-It is used to link comparable Samples (e.g., healthy Samples, wildtype Samples).
+A Condition specifies which special characteristics and treatments apply to a Sample (e.g., whether the Sample comes from a disease or a healthy tissue).

 URI: [GHGA:Condition](https://w3id.org/GHGA/Condition)